 The German Ethological Society website hosts the links to several relevant meetings.

-Spring meeting of the Primate Society of Great Britain.
-Participants talks and poster presentations.
+Meetings of the Primate Society of Great Britain.
+Participants talks (spring meeting) or symposium (winter meeting) with poster presentations.

 Small research grant (up to £10,000) to cover the cost of a research project.
 Up to 2 years.
 The Principal Applicant must be UK-resident.